 With all the exploring and fun things to do you might find yourself getting peckish, there are plenty of places to go for a quick meal or a nice relaxing break.
 What is really lovely about this village is if you explore further in away from the beach you can see Staithes Beck, running down the middle of the village which adds whimsy and fun to the village itself.

 As of writing there seem to be no restrictions on dogs being on the beach itself.
 You can find parking on Staithes Lane where it is a pay and display car park.
-If you are visiting during the Arts Festival there will be alternative parking and you can find more information on that here.

 8. Saltburn Beach